liebenholz/2024-1_ML/README.md

 ## Lecture Introduction
 All projects and assignments are based on ['2024 Spring Machine Learning(2)'](https://knu-p4c-lab.github.io/lectures/bb2bca2d-537e-5332-82b1-cf8f07ca885b/) by KNU P4C Lab.
 ### Notice
-- Due to some students cheating on model training with public dataset, ['Individual Assignment #3'](https://www.kaggle.com/competitions/2024-knu-ml-ind-asmt3) has been invalidated.
+- ['Individual Assignment #3'](https://www.kaggle.com/competitions/2024-knu-ml-ind-asmt3) has been invalidated, due to cheating on model training with public dataset.
 - All participants in Kaggle Competition got a full-score(9/9) from 'Individual Assignment #3'.
-- From now on, all students should have a same result with a submitted jupyter notebook(1) and Kaggle Competition final score(2).
+- All students should have a same result with a submitted .ipynb(1) and Kaggle Competition final score(2).
 ### Team Information
 - Team Name : 휴먼 러닝
 - Members : 이정민, 이정훈, 조성혁